rmsidebottom/Other/README.md

 In `~./.oh-my-zsh/plugins/tmux/tmux.extra.conf` modify the source line to resemble:
         `source ~/.tmux.conf`

+### VIMRC INFORMATION

+GitHub does not allow me to upload hidden files, therefore you will need to rename the vimrc to .vimrc in order for it to work.
+In addition, place the file in your home directory (which can be navigated to by entering "cd").
+Once both of those steps are complete (and you included any extra files needed in their proper directory) restart vim (close and reopen a file) and you will see the changes.

+Currently, my vimrc does require an extra set of files.
+Since I use the luna color scheme, you will need to download those files into the .vim/colors directory.
+This will allow you to use the color scheme and vim won't complain about it.

+The vim package YouCompleteMe needs to be installed.
+Include the plugin in your vimrc then load it to download the plugin.
+View the requirements online and then proceed to run the install Python script in the Plugin's directory.
+Once that has been completed, it will be ready to use.

 ### ZSHRC INFORMATION

 Feel free to use my zsrhc configuration.
 Do know that it is mostly the default